omaressam0858/EduLink-Backend/Endpoints/Students/Create A New Student.md

 Category: Student

-Description: Creating A New Student
+Description: Create a new student with a group

 Type: POST